bhanu6655/Movies/README.md

 Exports the Express app using default export syntax.

-Make sure the database file moviesData.db is present in the project directory.
+Ensure the moviesData.db file is present in the project directory before running the server.